-- Working through the Local Development Framework, continue to ensure that sites are allocated specifically for specialist housing for older people.
-Develop good practice guidance to ensure that provision is in the right location and close to amenities.
-(Preparation) - Improve the quality of information and advice available to older people so they are able to make informed choices about specialist housing and housing related support services (Preparation) - Tackle fuel poverty and improve the energy efficiency and condition of older people's homes through improved information and targeted awareness campaigns (Living Well) - Develop the home improvement agency service to reach the most vulnerable older people and expand the range of handyperson services on offer (Access) - Provide housing related support services that are accessible to everyone who needs them.
-Strengthen the links between housing support and specialist providers who can deliver services using personalised budgets (Access)
+- Continue to ensure that sites are allocated specifically for specialist housing for older people.
+Develop good practice guidance to ensure that provision is in the right location and close to amenities - Improve the quality of information and advice available to older people so they are able to make informed choices about specialist housing and housing related support services - Tackle fuel poverty and improve the energy efficiency and condition of older people's homes through improved information and targeted awareness campaigns - Develop the home improvement agency service to reach the most vulnerable older people and expand the range of Handyperson services on offer - Provide housing related support services that are accessible to everyone who needs them.
+Strengthen the links between housing support and specialist providers who can deliver services using personalised budgets

-Income and Employment
+Income and Employment Work Stream

-The links between poverty, poor health, life expectancy and of having a sense of well being are widely recognised; our levels of disposable income affect the way we live, the quality of our home and work environment, and our ability to contribute to and participate in our communities.
+The links between poverty, poor health, life expectancy and having a sense of well being are widely recognised; our levels of disposable income affect the way we live, the quality of our home and work environment, and our ability to contribute to and participate in our communities.